leaf-node/swirlnet.make-population/VS-NEAT.md

 Excess and disjoint genes are inherited from the 'fitter' parent instead of randomly inheriting disjoint and excess genes from both.

-Removing this feature greatly increased the rate at which solutions to the XOR problem were found.
+Removing this feature greatly increased the rate at which solutions to a prior (naive) version of the XOR problem were found.